wangzhongruo/ibkr_py_wzr/README.md

 If your environment occasionally times out while retrieving the official NASDAQ listings feed the YAML values above can be adjusted to increase the request timeout, retry count or backoff delay.
-The downloader now retries failed requests automatically and raises a descriptive error after the final attempt so that transient network issues no longer terminate the entire universe refresh without context.
+The downloader now retries failed requests automatically and falls back to the alternative HTTPS URL when `ftp.nasdaqtrader.com` is unreachable before raising a descriptive error after the final attempt.
+This ensures transient network issues no longer terminate the entire universe refresh without context.

 > **Note**
 > The historical bars returned by Interactive Brokers reflect the market data